CarterA/Curriculum/Log.md

 * Planning out some of the first worksheets.

 ##02/23/10
-Here is what I've done so far today:
+Here is what I did today:

 * Emailed the director of the Computer Magnet program at TJ, asking him if I could come in and test the curriculum next week.
 Hopefully I'll get a response within a couple days.
 * Got a response from the director at TJ, no dice.
 Next week is CSAP testing, and it's too short of notice for any teacher anyway.
-*Emailed Patti at Logan asking if I could test the curriculum there.
+* Emailed Patti at Logan asking if I could test the curriculum there.
 Again, hopefully I'll get a quick response.
+* Logan is a no-go according to Patti.
+* Added a bit more to the curriculum's first page.
+* Finished the first illustration (that took the rest of the day).